ssvlabs/ssv/docs/specs/NETWORKING.md

 ### Stack

-`SSV.Network` is a decentralized P2P network, consists of operator nodes that are grouped in multiple subnets, signing validators' duties after reaching to consensus for each duty.
+`SSV.Network` is a permission-less P2P network, consists of operator nodes that are grouped in multiple subnets, signing validators' duties after reaching to consensus for each duty.

 The networking layer is built with [Libp2p](https://libp2p.io/),